- Estimated time to complete: 5 minutes

 - Start your trial on the ScaleGrid Console.

 - Select MongoDB® Database and then your cloud provider of choice, click Configure Your Cluster in the bottom left-hand corner and the creation wizard will guide you through the configuration:

 - Name: In the pop-up menu, set a name for your cluster using alphanumeric characters.

-- Cloud Profile: Choose from the 12 AWS data centers, 8 DigitalOcean data centers, and 12 Azure data centers to host your MongoDB dedicated clusters through ScaleGrid.
+- Cloud Profile: Choose from a wide variety of different cloud providers and regions to host your MongoDB dedicated clusters through ScaleGrid.
 Check out the data centers available under each cloud provider for MongoDB here.

 - VM Size: Select your virtual machine (VM) size for the MongoDB cluster you wish to create, ranging from Micro to X4XLarge.

 - Version: Then, select the MongoDB version that you wish to use.

 - Storage Engine: Lastly, select either WiredTiger or MMAP v1 as the storage engine to use for your MongoDB cluster.